 Affordable Tourbillon Watches

 The method that Swiss watch manufacturers apply to make tourbillons is very costly.
-However, no real breakdown of estimate input items has ever been published, which ineluctably generates doubts on whether the astronomical price even justifies itself.
-Part of the value is hence expressed in the sophistication and craftsmanship.
+However, no real breakdown of estimated input items has ever been published, which ineluctably generates doubts on whether the astronomical price even justifies itself.
+Part of the value is hence expressed in sophistication and craftsmanship.

 In recent years, though, there’s been a shift towards more accessible tourbillon watches in the Western hemisphere.

 Tag Heuer, for instance, constructed a tourbillon watch with a 16,000$ valuation.
 Needless to say, but for the majority of customers, even that is not affordable enough to persuade them into buying.

 China has made giant leaps in the last couple of decades, slowly but firmly closing the gap with the renowned markets in the watch industry.
 They’ve also entered the prestigious mechanical movement sector and are now the biggest producers of affordable tourbillon watches in terms of items sold.